Diagnosing Celiac Disease: A Long Battle

 Celiac disease is more common than most people think – and may show up in unexpected ways.
-Experts now estimate that approximately 1 in 100 Americans has the condition but only 3 percent has been diagnosed.
+Experts in 2007 estimated that approximately 1 in 100 Americans have the condition but only 3 percent have been diagnosed.

 Celiac disease can mimic symptoms of other disorders, like lupus, and is associated with autoimmune diseases like Type 1 diabetes, rheumatoid arthritis and Down’s syndrome (see table below).